Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners buy property in Thailand?

-1. Leasehold in Thailand
+1. Leasing Properties in Thailand

 When the leasehold has expired, it can be renewed or renegotiated.
 A common way to assure a renewed leasehold period is to stipulate so in the contract.